Skip to content

 The Role of Texture in Oil Painting

-There are many types of texture in oil painting:
+Types of texture in oil painting include:

-- Actual texture: What you can feel with your hand
+• Actual texture: What we can feel

-- Implied texture: Suggestion of texture through brush strokes
+• Implied texture: Suggested through brush strokes

 Exploring Basic Oil Painting Materials

-- Oil paints: The main medium for creating texture
+1. Oil paints: The main medium for creating texture

-- Brushes: Different sizes and shapes for various effects
+2. Brushes: Different sizes and shapes for various effects

-- Palette knives: Great for applying thick paint and creating texture
+3. Palette knives: Great for applying thick paint and creating texture

-- Canvas: The surface that holds your painting
+4. Canvas: The surface that holds your painting

-- Mediums: Substances that change the consistency of paint
+5. Mediums: Substances that change paint consistency

-The type of canvas you use also affects texture.
+The type of canvas also affects texture.
 Rough canvas adds its own texture.
 Smooth canvas allows for more control.
 Mediums can make paint thicker or thinner.
 This changes how it behaves on the canvas.

 Advanced Techniques for Oil Painting Textures